 Second, and significantly, the number of households in Orkney was up by 8.9% (9,725 in 2011 and 10,600 in 2022) – close to three times the growth in population numbers.
 This effectively required building, or bringing back into service, some 875 homes (i.e. 79 per year).
 In Scotland as a whole the total number of households increased by 5.8% since the 2011 Census (Scottish Census 2024).
 This was more than double the percentage growth in population numbers.

-Third, the increase in the population and number of households in Orkney can only be partly explained by the number of incomers and returners.
-There appears to have been a net migration in 2011-2021 into Orkney of 1563 individuals.
-This figure is almost completely made up of those of working age and their children.
-There was a small net outflow of people aged over 65 – many of whom were probably moving closer to relatives in the south.
-The other main component of population growth is linked to people living longer – there were 1200 more over 65-year-olds in 2022 than in 2011 (Scottish Government 2024d).
-By 2022, this age group constituted 24.9% of Orkney’s population – the sixth-highest percentage in Scotland (around 5,400 people).
+Third, the increase in the population and number of households in Orkney can be largely explained by the number of incomers and returners.
+There appears to have been a net migration in 2011-2021 into Orkney of 1662 individuals.
+This figure is almost completely made up of those aged 0-64 (close to 92%).
+The other main component of population growth is linked to people living longer – there were 1200 more over 65-year-olds in 2022 than in 2011 (Scottish Government 2024d) – some of which were incomers.
+By 2022, the age group constituted 24.9% of Orkney’s population – the sixth-highest percentage in Scotland (around 5,400 people).
 It was up from 19.8% (just over 4200 individuals) in 2011 (a rise of 5.1%).
 This compares with an average of 20.1% across Scotland in 2022 and 16.8% in 2011 (an increase of 3.3%).
+As also can be seen from the diagram below, between 2001 and 2022, there were decreases in the 0-15 and 25 to 44 age groups (-8.6 and 9%).
+The 75 and over age group saw the largest percentage increase (+76.7%).

 Fourth, as we will see, the ageing of Orkney’s and Scotland’s population has major implications for housing.
 Across Scotland, older people are far more likely to live alone than younger people.
 Around 1 in 6 people in households aged 16 to 54 lived alone in 2022 (14.1%).
 Around 1 in 3 people in households aged 55 and over, lived alone (30.1%).
 In Orkney in 2022, just over 8% of the total population (1844 people) lived alone and were over 65.
 A further 3487 people over 65 (or just under 16% of the population) lived in two or more people households.
 Another group of 97 people were listed as residing in medical or care establishments.
 By 2040 it is suggested that the 65+ population in Orkney will grow again by a third – around 2000 extra people (Shakespeare Martineau 2024, p.10).